Franklin and Armfield Office: Franklin & Armfield

 The property then extended further east, and they added structures for holding and trading in slaves.
 They also provided, for 25¢ a day, housing in their jail for slaveowners visiting Washington.
 The two-story extension to the rear of this house was part of the slave-holding facilities, which included high walls, and interior chambers that featured prison-like grated doors and windows.

-Franklin left the business, starting in 1835, and Armfield sold the property to another slave trader in 1836.
+The firm also commissioned three slave ships for use as packets.
+One of their ads describing these was reprinted in William I. Bowditch's Slavery and the Constitution (1849): "ALEXANDRIA AND NEW ORLEANS PACKETS. — Brig Tribune, Samuel C. Bush, master, will sail as above on the 1st January; brig Isaac Franklin, William Smith, master, on the 15th January; brig Uncas, Nathaniel Boush, master, on the 1st February.
+They will continue to leave this port on the 1st and 15th of each month, throughout the shipping season.
+Servants that are intended to be shipped will at any time be received for safe keeping at twenty-five cents a day.
+JOHN ARMFIELD, Alexandria."

+Circa 1833–34, Franklin & Armfield had trading agents in at least five cities: